ni/niveristand-custom-device-handbook/docs/Custom_Device_Types.md

 Using the Inline Model Interface mode enables you to process data acquired from hardware inputs and send the processed values to hardware outputs with no latency.

 ![](images/Figure_11.jpg)

+### Inline Hardware Interface

+An inline hardware interface custom device executes inline with the VeriStand Engine's Primary Control Loop (PCL) and enables you to read and write data from and to a hardware device.

+You can create a [standard inline hardware interface custom device from a template](https://www.ni.com/documentation/en/veristand/latest/manual/custom-device-inline-hardware-interface-template/) in the [Custom Device API library](https://www.ni.com/documentation/en/veristand/latest/manual/custom-device-api-library/).
+This also applies to the Inline Timing and Sync device type, which is an inline hardware interface device that you add to the system definition file as a timing and sync device.

+An inline hardware interface custom device executes as a state machine, or action-engine.
+The device contains a Case structure, and the PCL calls each case at a specific time with respect to other components of the VeriStand Engine.
+Within the device, an uninitialized Feedback Node handles iterative data transfer between states.

+**Note:** You can use additional Feedback Nodes or other storage mechanisms, such as functional global variables, in an inline custom device.

+The inline hardware interface custom device is similar to the inline model interface custom device.
+An inline hardware interface custom device has two cases, or steps, that execute within an iteration of the PCL.
+An inline model interface custom device has only one step that executes within a PCL iteration.

+### Asynchronous Timing and Sync

+An asynchronous custom device executes in a parallel loop with the VeriStand Engine's Primary Control Loop (PCL) and uses RT FIFOs to exchange channel data with the rest of VeriStand.

+You can [create a standard asynchronous custom device from a template](https://www.ni.com/documentation/en/veristand/latest/manual/custom-device-asynchronous-driver-template/) in the [Custom Device API library](https://www.ni.com/documentation/en/veristand/latest/manual/custom-device-api-library/).
+This also applies to the Asynchronous Timing and Sync device type, which is an asynchronous device that you add to the system definition file as a timing and sync device.

+#### Timing of an Asynchronous Custom Device

+The rate at which an asynchronous custom device executes depends on how you configure it.
+By default, the asynchronous custom device RT Driver VI template uses a While Loop, meaning your asynchronous custom device will execute as fast as possible.
+You can change the default While Loop to a Timed Loop, and then configure the Timed Loop to use a specific timing source, such as the timing source for a hardware device.

+You can synchronize an asynchronous custom device with the Primary Control Loop by using the Device Clock control as the timing source of your Timed Loop.
+Device Clock is a timing sourced ticked for every iteration of the Primary Control Loop after custom device FIFOs have been updated.
+If you synchronize your device with the PCL, the dt of your Timed Loop will be in ticks of the PCL.
+So if you set the dt as 3, your Timed Loop will execute every 3 ticks of the PCL.

+#### Decimation of an Asynchronous Custom Device

+You can use Set Custom Device Decimation VI in the initialization code of your asynchronous custom device to change the decimation rate of your device.
+In an asynchronous custom device, the decimation affects when the Primary Control Loop reads and writes the FIFOs it uses to communicate with the custom device.
+For example, if you set the Decimation parameter of Set Custom Device Decimation VI to 4, the Primary Control Loop reads and writes the FIFOs on every fourth iteration.

+#### Latency Due to FIFOs in Asynchronous Custom Device

+Because asynchronous devices run in parallel with the PCL and pass channel data via RT FIFOs, there is a minimum of one cycle delay from when data leaves the PCL and when it enters the custom device, and vice versa.
+Additionally, asynchronous devices might not always execute at the same time with respect to the other components of the VeriStand.
+For example, the first iteration might execute before the PCL processes alarms, the second and third iterations after, and so on.

 ### Outline of PCL Iteration